Persistent OAuth Flaw: How Tycoon 2FA Hijacks Cloud Access

 Zero Trust Behavioral

-An evolution of Zero Trust focused on user behavior.
-Each action is locally validated, preventing misuse of persistent OAuth tokens or hijacked sessions.
+Zero Trust extended to behavior: every critical action is locally validated, preventing misuse of tokens or hijacked sessions.

 TL;DR — Understanding the Persistent OAuth Flaw and the Tycoon 2FA Attack